8/8/2024

 speaker

-Yes, so we obviously are looking at this very closely.
-You know, again, we believe we're the first native partner to complete this transition, and we've been very focused on driving the rescaling, as we said a few months ago.
-You know, I think right now what we've seen is just volatility.
-And that's really our approach to the forecast for the second half of the year is accounting for it with just a greater range of variability in our Q2 and our H2 numbers.
-Because on one hand, we do see upside.
+Yeah, so we obviously are looking at this very closely.
+You know, again, we believe we're the first native partner to complete this transition, and we've been very focused on driving the rescaling, as we said, you know, a few months ago.
+You know, I think right now what we've seen is just volatility, and that's really our approach to the forecast for the second half of the year is accounting for it with just a greater amount a greater range of variability in our Q2, in our H2 numbers.
+You know, because on one hand, we do see upside.
 On the other hand, we've seen volatility.
 And so we thought the best approach was to just account for it with a wider range of variability.

 speaker